Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 Other Ways to Think About This

 You will remove the loss payee when you pay off the item in question.
-If you are not buying the item and are only leasing it, you will always have to be in this kind of triangular relationship between the three parties involved in the policy.
+If you are not buying the item and are only leasing it, you should have this kind of triangular relationship between the three parties involved in the policy.

-When a loss payee needs to be removed, you will just ask your insurance company to remove the endorsement.
+When a loss payee needs to be removed, you will just ask your insurance company or agent to remove it from the policy.
 You will need to supply proof that the relationship has ended or that payments have been completed for the item in question.
 When cars are paid off, the loss payee is removed at the time of the last payment being completed.

 Things to Remember